SwissDataScienceCenter/renku/docs/docs/02-admins/04-openshift/01-setup.md

 The helm installation operates the same on OpenShift as on Kubernetes however there are some differences such as management of CRDs that must be done by an administrator.
-There are also RBAC rules that must be put int place that will require admin access.
+There are also RBAC rules that must be put into place that will require admin access.

 ### CRDs